Fazal-haroon/fazal-haroon.github.io/README.md

 <br>
 Worked on HRMS as Full Stack.

-• Technologies : Frontend React JavaScript library, Java, Spring, Spring Boot, Spring Security, Spring Cloud API Gateway, Netflix Eureka, Netflix Hystrix, Spring JPA, and MySQL Database.
+• A Human Resource Management Solution developed in Microservices Architecture.

+• Worked with Java and Spring Boot as the backend to build a website using React Javascript library as the frontend.

 • Description : Employee management system has multiple modules and it was a role-based application.
 Modules were HR Module, Employee Module, Finance Module, Leave Management System module and news feed module.

+• Technologies : Frontend React JavaScript library · Java · Spring · Spring Boot · Spring Security · Spring Cloud Gateway · Spring Netflix Eureka · Netflix Hystrix · Spring JPA · MySQL Database.

 ---